abstractfactory/rfc/spec/spec69.md

 * Pipi

-Database in content creation is “a tractor on auto-bahn".
+Database in content creation is "a tractor on auto-bahn".
 Powerful and specialised for a purpose.

-Database in content creation is “a sportscar in the woods".
+Database in content creation is "a sportscar in the woods".
 Powerful and specialised for a purpose.

 A terrain vehicle on auto-bahn.